 Romanian New Year Traditions

+In Romania, lucky foods include sarmale (cabbage rolls) and mititei (a free-formed sausage).
 The New Year dinner is lavish because it is believed if the meal is rich, so will be the new year.
 Palinca (plum brandy) is a traditional beverage.
 Fortune telling is an important part of Romanian New Year customs.
-Read more about Romanian festivals here.

 Russian New Year Traditions